 St. Constantine’s International School was founded in 1952 by the Greek immigrant community that originally settled in East Africa in the 1920s and 1930s.
 Numbering 4,000 – 5,000, the Greek community in East Africa settled and prospered in agriculture, mining and business, and sent their children to board at St. Constantine’s where they could get instruction in Greek language, culture and religion.
 The school’s original classrooms were next to the town’s only Greek Orthodox Church.
-The church still exists as part of our 35 acre campus.
-By the mid-1960s, the school evolved into an English-medium school and, in 1998, adopted the Cambridge International Curriculum.
+Though our school is secular and non-denominational, welcoming pupils from every religion and culture, the church itself still exists as part of our 35 acre campus with services on a Sunday morning for the local community.

 Chairman of the Board:

 David Marshall B.A., M.A.
 (Cantab)